Ex-Guantanamo captive set to sue Canadian government for $50-million

 "The Crown's conduct constituted acquiescence and tacit consent to the torture inflicted upon the plaintiff," the lawsuit alleges.

-Canadian intelligence, the suit alleges, began sharing information with the Americans after failing to pick up on the 1999 "Millennium plot" in which Abdul Ressam, another Algerian who had been living in Montreal, aimed to blow up the Los Angeles airport.
+Canadian intelligence, the suit alleges, began sharing information with the Americans after failing to pick up on the 1999 "Millennium plot" in which Ahmed Ressam, another Algerian who had been living in Montreal, aimed to blow up the Los Angeles airport.
 After 9/11, Canadian agents interrogated Ameziane at the infamous American prison in Cuba, as they did Canada's Omar Khadr, according to the claim.

 Ameziane's Edmonton-based lawyer, Nate Whitling, said the government's recent out-of-court settlement — worth a reported $10.5 million — with Khadr over violation of his rights has prevented scrutiny of Canada's alleged complicity in abuses at Guantanamo Bay.
 A judicial inquiry is needed, Whitling said.